andrioid/andri.dk/src/blog/drafts/deploying-with-github-actions-and-terraform.md

 date: "2020-05-31T00:00:00.000Z"
 title: "Deploying a Full-Stack app on Google with Terraform"
 tags: ["hosting", "cloud"]
-draft: true
+draft: false
 ---

-In this post, we are going to setup continuous deployment on Github Actions that will deploy a full environment in the cloud.
+In this series, we are going to setup continuous deployment on Github Actions that will deploy a full environment in the cloud.
 Then we will setup a scheduled action to tear it all down, if we're not using it.

+- Part 1: Covers the infrastructure setup and backend
+- Part 2: Covers Github Actions

 > Note: While this is perfectly fine for development-environments, you should probably NOT do this in production.